Our Thesis

 It’s time for a better model.

-So like a famous Facebook investor and the inventor of the internet, we’ve concluded that the internet must be re-decentralized.
+So like the inventor of the webwe’ve concluded that the internet must be re-decentralized.
 With transitive trust and open, standardized protocols, it’s now feasible.

 How?
 User sovereignty.6-SSIPNG